crane-9/cs260/assignment3/readme.md

 ---
 ## Tests

 Both queue designs will go through the same tests, as they should have the same functionality.
-These tests will be separated into their own drivers, however, as that is most straightforward.
-I want to test every public method and attempt to show their approrpriate function.
+These tests will be the same template functions.

 1. **Single in/out test.**
     Test that a single value can be added to the queue, and retrieved as expected.
 The queue should then have a length of 0.